Dr. Timo Baumann

 - 2016-10: My paper (together with Burkhard Meyer-Sickendiek) describing an application of speech technology to free verse poetry is accepted for LT4DH.
-(UPDATE: Our project will be funded so that we can further extend this research.)
+(UPDATE: Volkswagenstiftung will fund a three-year project to further extend this research.)

 - 2016-10: I'll attend a Dagstuhl meeting on barking and meowing in November, yay!

 - 2016-10: Christine and I will host gorup in the trial study week for prospective students -- update: our group won the competition, see the video!

 - 2016-09: Arnes and my paper on incremental and predictive parsing for language modelling is accepted at COLING.
 Yay!
 We show how incremental parsing can improve LM perplexity on the Billion Word Corpus by ~6% with little compuational overhead and while allowing online decoding.